 A few things you should know that may have changed since the last time:

 1. Children 12 and under no longer have to remove their shoes or be “frisked” by TSA.
 Even for those of us without children this is good news as during the summer months there are a lot more kids and this helps speed up the line for everyone.

-2. Elderly similar to children, people 75 and older no longer have to remove shoes or their light jacket.
-They are also allowed multiple passes thru the metal detector or AIT machine to clear up any issues.
+2. Passengers 75 and older no longer have to remove shoes or their light jacket.
+They are also allowed multiple passes through the metal detector or AIT machine to clear up any issues.
 This is to cut down on the invasive frisks and pat-downs.

 And to all you battle-tested frequent-fliers out there, if you have a great airport tip, share it with us in the comments below!